propublica/sunlight-congress/source/index.md

 ## Bulk Data

-We provide some data for direct download.
-The Congress API is not designed for retrieving bulk data.
-Requests are limited to a maximum of 50 per page, and many fields need to be specifically requested.
+We provide some bulk data for direct download, separately.
+The Congress API as documented above is not designed for retrieving bulk data -- requests are limited to a maximum of 50 per page, and many fields need to be specifically requested.
 If you need data in bulk, please use these resources rather than fetching it all through the API.

 ### Legislator spreadsheet